 Edamame beans are whole, immature soya beans, and they have beautiful green colour, different than regular soya beans, which are typically light brown, tan or beige.
 Even though soybeans (and its products) has many health benefits, shouldn’t be overdose by some people.
 For people with hypothyroidism or Hashimoto’s disease can be harmful.
 One of the concerns mentioned is that soya beans, and more precisely the goitrogens present in it, can adversely affect the thyroid, interfering with the absorption of the T4 hormone.
 It’s very important for vegans, who tends to eat a lot of soy products.
 Their content in the raw product differs significantly from the one undergoing the cooking or fermentation process.
 At 90 degrees irreversible inhibition of many goitrogens.
 Most of them evaporate with steam during cooking (which is why cooking cabbage vegetables and seeds of legumes should take place without a lid).
 Soaking dry soya beans is also a way to reduce goitrogens in the product.
 The anti-nutritional effects of goitrogenic compounds mainly apply to raw products.
 So as long as you eat soy in moderation you’re fine.
 As I always say moderation is the key – everything is for people, as long as you don’t exaggerate.
 If you add a handful or two to your meal is fine, but if you eat all pack as a snack your gut won’t be thankful (I know something about it, I was able to eat a kilogram pack of broad beans watching a movie).

 So going back to our dish, even though Edamame are quite high in carbs (although they don’t raise blood sugar as other high carb veggies), they also have a lot of other nutrition: vitamin C, vitamin E, plenty of vitamin K, different vitamins B, lots of folate, large amounts of choline which according to this study might help reduce the inflammation that occurs when people have asthma.
 Other study suggested that choline may help protect against the inflammation that leads to cardiovascular disease.
 Deficiency of choline may increase the risk of liver disease, atherosclerosis, and possibly neurological disorders.
 They’re also full of calcium, magnesium, phosphorus, potassium, manganese and copper.
-Also half cup of shelled Edamame gives you 9 grams fibre, about the same amount you’ll find in 4 slices of whole-wheat bread or 4 cups of steamed courgette.
+Also half cup of shelled Edamame gives you 9 grams fiber, about the same amount you’ll find in 4 slices of whole-wheat bread or 4 cups of steamed courgette.

 Green beans are totally keto appropriate, have about 5g of carbohydrates in 150g of beans and similar nutrients as Edamame.